pennant-notebook/pennant-engine/README.md

 To start the app,
 git clone this repository
 cd into this repository
-run the command `docker compose up --build` from the base of this repository
+run the command `docker network create dredd-network --driver bridge` if network does not exist run the command `docker compose up --build` from the base of this repository run the server on host with `npm run start`

 # Dredd API
 The 1.0.0 branch implements the code execution service as an EDA.
 Endpoints have not changed.